Brentwood, Essex

-Brentwood is a town in the Brentwood district, in Essex, England, in the London commuter belt 20 miles (30 km) north-east of Charing Cross and close to the M25 motorway.
+Brentwood is a town in Essex, England.
+It forms part of the London commuter belt, lying 20 miles north-east of Charing Cross in central London, and just outside the M25 London Orbital Motorway.
 Its suburbs include Shenfield, Warley, Brook Street and Hutton.
-The population of the built-up area was 55,340 in 2021.
+It gives its name to the wider Borough of Brentwood which also covers surrounding rural areas.
+The population of the Brentwood built up area was 55,340 at the 2021 census.

 It has a shopping area along the High Street, a Roman road which became one of the main roads between London and East Anglia.
 Beyond the town centre are residential developments surrounded by open countryside and woodland; some of this countryside lies within only a few hundred yards of the town centre.
 Brentwood Cathedral is the seat of the Roman Catholic Diocese of Brentwood.